Blosc/blogsite/posts/bytedelta-enhance-compression-toolset.rst

   :width: 100%
   :align: center

-As we can see, the shuffle filter is typically found on the Pareto frontier (in this case, the point furthest to the right and top; see `https://en.wikipedia.org/wiki/Pareto_front <https://en.wikipedia.org/wiki/Pareto_front>`_.
+As we can see, the shuffle filter is typically found on the `Pareto frontier <https://en.wikipedia.org/wiki/Pareto_front>`_ (in this case, the point furthest to the right and top).
 Bytedelta comes next.
 In contrast, not using a filter at all is on the opposite side.
 This is typically the case for most real-world numerical datasets.

 Let's now group filters and datasets and calculate the mean values of combining (in this case, multiplying) the compression ratio and compression speed for all codecs.